-Speaker Pelosi Invites Trump To Deliver State Of The Union As Impeachment Trial Looms
+Trump Accepts Pelosi's Invite To Give State Of The Union As Impeachment Trial Looms

 The timing of the speech could be awkward, if the Senate is conducting an impeachment trial to determine whether Trump should be acquitted of the two charges from the House, or convicted and removed from office.
 Pelosi has not yet sent the House's indictments to the Senate to begin such a trial though.
 Senate Majority Leader Mitch McConnell, R-Ky., has said there is "no chance" the president will be found guilty, but he's still negotiating the parameters of a trial with Senate Minority Leader Chuck Schumer, D-N.Y.

 Pelosi made no mention, however, of the discord between her and Trump in her invitation.
-And it's not clear yet whether Trump will accept the invitation.
 The date of Trump's State of the Union earlier this year was marked by controversy too, after Pelosi rescinded her initial date because it fell during a 35-day government shutdown amid a push by Trump to secure funding for his border wall.
 The speech was later rescheduled after a compromise to re-open the government was reached.

-If Trump does accept, the Tuesday speech. would come just one day after the Iowa caucuses, the first step in Democratic voters picking a nominee to challenge Trump.
+The Tuesday speech would come just one day after the Iowa caucuses, the first step in Democratic voters picking a nominee to challenge Trump.
 There is also a Democratic primary debate in New Hampshire scheduled for that Friday.